aaronkwan/wiki.js-parser/README.md

 # wiki.js-parser
 Companion to [plugin-mmquest](https://github.com/aaronkwan/plugin-mmquest):
-a wiki.js parser utlizing Jsoup and Gson to convert the Monumenta Quest Wiki to JSON config file.
+a command-line wiki.js parser utlizing Jsoup and Gson to convert the Monumenta Quest Wiki to JSON config file.

 # features:
 - Hashes login parameters, authenticating with the Monumenta Quest Wiki.